-You will be making frequent changes to your drawings.
-In fact, one of Auto-CAD's chief advantages is the ease with which you can make changes.
+You will frequently make changes to your drawings.
+In fact, one of AutoCAD's chief advantages is the ease with which you can make changes.
 The following exercise shows you a typical sequence of operations involved in making a change to a drawing:

 From the Modify toolbar, click the Erase tool (the one with a pencil eraser touching paper).
 This activates the Erase command.
-You can also choose Modify ➤ Erase from the pull-down menu.
+You can also choose Modify → Erase from the pull-down menu.